What is Ransomware?

 It’s not just about hackers or human error – the apathy in our culture has led to a rise in malicious insiders.
 Verizon’s 2018 Data Breach Investigations Report includes that 28% of cyberattacks in 2018 involved malicious insiders.
 When Accenture surveyed 912 healthcare and payer employees in the US and Canada, they found that one in five (18%) would be willing to sell confidential data to unauthorized parties for as little as $500 to $1,000.
 Even more so, about a quarter of these healthcare and payer employees know someone in their organization who has sold their credentials or access to an unauthorized outsider.
 One out of five healthcare employees, who are responsible for protecting your data, will give it or give access to it away.

 What is your organization’s culture as it relates to information security?
-Are you building a control environment that will embrace, monitor, and enforce ethical practices?
+Are you building a controlled environment that will embrace, monitor, and enforce ethical practices?

 If your organization, thankfully, hasn’t faced the challenges of malicious insiders and an apathetic culture, you will probably face an ill-prepared workforce.
 Some things just stay the same, and human error is one of those things.